se-msys/gitreporter/README.md

 GitReporter
 ===========
 This is a simple tool to track changes of a GIT repository.
-It's design purpose is to track changes of configurations of network appliances or Ansible setups and report changes to the resposible staff, but it may be used for other similar needs.
+It's design purpose is to track changes in  configurations of network appliances or Ansible setups, and report changes to the resposible staff.

 It supports censoring of sensitive data as IP-addresses or password-hashes, to avoid leakage in the untrusted zones such as public clouds or e-mail providers.